-K. Dangerous/Unauthorized Place
+K. Unauthorized Place

 Students will not be present in areas deemed unauthorized, dangerous, or secured by school personnel.
+This includes but is not limited to the teacher's lounge, loitering in the restroom, sharing a stall with another student, custodial/maintenance rooms etc.